Recover Your Life

 Are you worried that you or someone you love drinks too much?
 This website is for you.
 I have filled this website with information about nutrition and medications for those seeking freedom from alcohol addiction.
 This website gives Ten Good Rules I developed during my twenty years with the National Institute on Alcohol Abuse and Alcoholism.

-This site also links to my private practice, where I offer confidential expertise for those seeking empathetic evidence-based treatment for those who want to drink less, or who want help with naltrexone and the Sinclair Method.
+This site also links to my private practice, where I offer confidential, empathetic and evidence-based treatment for those who want to drink less, or who want to know more about naltrexone and the Sinclair Method.
 If you are in Arizona, California, Florida, Maryland, North Carolina, Texas or Virginia, I invite you to make an appointment on line.
 If you have questions, please call (240) 801-3636.
-To learn more about the Best Life Reset Weekend, click here.

 - Dr. John